-Five days of discussions among three teams of Syrian representatives ended without progress in Geneva and further peace talks “can’t continue like this,” the U.N. special envoy to Syria, Geir Pedersen, told reporters on Friday.
+GENEVA (AN) — Five days of discussions among three teams of Syrian representatives ended without progress in Geneva and further peace talks "can't continue like this," the U.N. special envoy to Syria, Geir Pedersen, told reporters.

 A Norwegian diplomat with experience in several U.N. roles, Pedersen has hosted rounds of talks in Geneva over the past year, despite the coronavirus pandemic, by using safety measures approved by Swiss health officials.
 Participants are part of a committee assembled to draft a new Syrian constitution — and a new system of national governance.

-“And I told the 45 members of the drafting body that we can’t continue like this, that the week has been a disappointment,” Pedersen said in his remarks at a press conference.
+"And I told the 45 members of the drafting body that we can’t continue like this, that the week has been a disappointment," Pedersen told a press conference.

 "I set out a few things I thought we should be able to achieve before we started this meeting, and I am afraid we did not manage to achieve these things," he said.
 "I believe the reason for that is that there has not been a proper understanding on how we are going to make progress in the committee."